 - Production follow-up.

-- Understanding the challenges at a Purchasing department level in order to take accessibility into account as soon as possible:
+- Understanding the challenges for a company’s Purchase department in order to take accessibility into account as soon as possible:

 - Writing requirements specifications;